Errorless House Training Guide

 Why Does My Dog Pee When Someone is at the Door?

-Your dog may pee when someone comes over because they are submissive urinating or excitement peeing.
+Your dog may pee when someone comes over because your dog is submissive urinating or excitement peeing.

 Submission urination often happens when someone makes direct eye contact with a dog, squares up their shoulders, looms over a dog and then reaches over them to pet their head (which some dogs tolerate but do not enjoy) all of these in the dog world are confrontational, threatening and not polite.